cogment/cogment-doc/src/cogment/cogment-api-reference/python.md

 ### ```get_active_actors(self)```

 Method to get the list of active actors in the trial.
-This may be expensive to retrieve and thus should be stored if not expecting the list to change throughout the trial.
+This may be expensive to retrieve and thus should be stored if the list is not expected to change throughout the trial.

 Parameters: None